meanmachine889/meanmachine889/README.md

-👋 Hi, I'm Yash Bharadwaj, a pre-final year IT student at MIT Manipal.
+👋 Hi, I'm Yash Bharadwaj, a final year IT student at MIT Manipal.

 ### About Me
 - 🌐 Fullstack Blockchain developer at **Integral**